Back to Home

 • 1 tsp each: Dried Dill, Garlic Powder, Onion Powder

-🍅 The "Savory & Salty" Swaps (Ketchup, Soy Sauce)
+🍅 The "Savory & Salty" Swaps (Ketchup, BBQ, Soy)

-1. Soy Sauce → Coconut Aminos or Tamari
+6. Soy Sauce → Coconut Aminos

 A side-by-side illustration swapping a bottle of soy sauce for a bottle of low-sodium coconut aminos.